Credit card interest rates hit highest level on record

 She noted that record-high interest rates highlight the importance of paying down outstanding credit card balances as soon as possible.

-Two popular methods of paying down debt include the so-called avalanche and snowball methods.
+Two popular methods of paying down debts include the so-called avalanche and snowball methods.

 The avalanche approach involves paying down the debt that's most expensive to carry first, regardless of the principal amount.